geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

-A GAF file is a GO annotation file containing annotations made to the GO by a contributing resource such as FlyBase or Pombase.
-See more information [on the GAF file format guide](/docs/go-annotation-file-gaf-format-2.1/).
+A GAF (Gene Association File) is a GO annotation file containing annotations made to the GO by a contributing resource such as FlyBase or Pombase.
+See more information [on the GAF file format guide](/docs/go-annotation-file-gaf-format-2.2/).

 ---------------------------------------------------------------------------
 ## What is a GPAD file?